horville-hootenkline/DnDj/README.md

 **Features at launch include -**

-- cross fade tracks over variable times.
+- simutalneously cross fade tracks over variable times (including snap change).

-- live volume control.
+- live volume control, syncing input slider and volume in real time.

-- master and personal volume control.
+- master (GM and personal (everyone) volume control.

 - pause.

 - mute.

+- pin tracks.
+When a track in the mix stops, it is automatically remove.
+Pinned tracks remain.

+- cue tracks to unpause/pause on next fade or snap

-- automatically sync everyone to the same time elapsed on all tracks (when a player logs into a session their audio syncs automatically with the GM's).
+- sync everyone to the same time elapsed on all tracks (including when a player logs into a session their audio syncs automatically with the GM's).

 - Session memory - the ability to load your last mix.